saqib777/software-testing-handbook-v3/05_bug_lifecycle.md

 **Example:**
 During ATM testing, a bug is reported: *Machine dispenses wrong amount*.
 - Status changes from *New → Assigned → Fixed → Retested → Closed*.

+**Defect**
+Definition:
+A defect is a deviation from the expected behavior of the software.
+It occurs when the actual output differs from the expected output.

+Example:

+Expected: Clicking "Login" with correct credentials takes the user to the dashboard.

+Actual: Clicking "Login" results in a blank page.